Azure/azure-sdk-for-net/sdk/entra/WebJobs.Extensions.AuthenticationEvents/README.md

 2. Click on "Add identity provider"
 3. Select "Microsoft" as the identity provider
 4. Select "Provide the details of an existing app registration"
-5. Enter the `Application ID` of the app that represents your API in Azuure AD
+5. Enter the `Application ID` of the app that represents your API in Azure AD

 The issuer and allowed audience depends on the [`accessTokenAcceptedVersion`](https://review.docs.microsoft.com/azure/active-directory/develop/access-tokens) property of your application (can be found in the "Manifest" of the application).